Production-grade reference documentation for in-process spatial SQL: run geospatial

 Every page is grounded in real configuration: memory limits and spill thresholds, CRS

-handling, GeoParquet and GeoJSON ingestion, execution-plan validation, and migration
+handling, GeoParquet and GeoJSON ingestion, execution-plan validation, and a full

 The execution model: vectorized columnar processing, GeoParquet/GeoJSON ingestion, CRS handling, spatial indexing internals, and in-memory vs disk tradeoffs.